NBISweden/Knox-ePouta/reports/tryggve.md

 were interested in finding out if the first node on the slurm partition matters (marked with *).

-Finally, we ran a comparision with the same workflow running on `milou` with 3 compute nodes (similar to the ones in Knox and Epouta).

 | Partition     | #nodes in Knox | #nodes in Epouta | Notes |
 |:------------- |:--------------:|:----------------:|:----- |
 | mm            | 3              | 0                |       |